Board of Directors

 Dan Resnik has been involved in the restoration of salmonid habitat since 1998 and has worn many hats.
 For the last ten years he has worked as an Environmental Scientist with the California Department of Fish and Wildlife (CDFW) where he manages grants for the Fisheries Restoration Grant Program (FRGP), conducts fish habitat assessments and is the upslope specialist for CDFW’s Bay Delta Region.
 Prior to working as an Environmental Scientist, Dan worked at Pacific Watershed Associates (PWA) as a Geologist Technician conducting sediment source assessments and implementing sediment reduction projects.
 He worked for Pacific States Marine Fisheries Commission with the Coastal Restoration Monitoring and Evaluation Program, the California Conservation Corps as a Fish Habitat Specialist and Special Corps member as well as consulting with Eel River Watershed Improvement Group and the Mattole Salmon Group.
 Dan began volunteering implementing stream habitat restoration projects such as riparian fencing, tree planting, LWD habitat structures and removing non-native invasive plant species while attending Humboldt State University, Dan earned a BS in Environmental Science Technology and a minor in Watershed Management from HSU.
 After graduating he started his career in fisheries restoration as an AmeriCorps Watershed Stewards Project member with CDFW, Fortuna and Humboldt Fish Action Council (HFAC), Arcata.
 Dan has been a member of SRF since 2001 and is excited to extend his commitment to the restoration of anadromous watersheds by joining the board of SRF.

-Dougald taught biology at Cabrillo College in Aptos, California for thirty-one years and has been retired since 2002.
-His teaching duties included Cell and Molecular Biology, Human Physiology, and field courses in Natural History.
-In retirement he has been able to pursue his passion for fly fishing and fisheries conservation.
+Dougald was a biology professor at Cabrillo College in Aptos, California for thirty-two years and has been retired since 2002.
+His teaching duties included Cell and Molecular Biology, Physiology, and numerous field courses in Natural History.
+In retirement, he has been able to pursue his passion for fly fishing and fisheries conservation.
 He served six years as Steelhead Conservation Committee Chair for the Northern California Council of the Federation of Fly Fishers where he became acquainted with SRF and its important work.
 His most recent interest is the education and promotion of the role of beaver in salmonid restoration.

 Currently, Amber Villalobos is a Senior Environmental Scientist in the Ecosystem Conservation Division at the California Department of Fish and Wildlife (Department).
 At the Department, Amber leads a dynamic team that ensures fish and wildlife needs are considered in water quality policy, regulation, and legislation; and collaborates with other state and federal agencies as well as non-governmental organizations.
 Previously, Amber was a project manager at the State Water Resources Control Board (State Water Board).
 At the State Water Board she crafted and managed Federal Energy Regulatory Energy Commission Hydroelectric Project and Water Rights related Section 401 water quality certifications and California Environmental Quality Act documents.
 Additionally, Amber served on the Bureau of Reclamation’s Interagency Fish Passage Steering Committee Steering Committee.
 Earlier in her career, as a contract employee for the Department through the Pacific States Marine Fisheries Commission and the Watershed Stewards Project, Amber worked on salmonid related monitoring projects located in Mendocino, Marin, and Sonoma Counties Coastal Streams.
 Amber’s involvement with the Salmonid Restoration Federation extends back to 2009.
 Amber is a California native dedicated to preserving, enhancing and restoring the quality of California’s resources for the benefit of present and future generations.